 SHOW ROOM PRODUCTS

-As owner of the shop, a special place is in my heart, and the shelves for rough rock.
-I began as a lapidary, cutting cabochons with the BCLS.
-Because of the drop in Lapidary workshop in the back, I stock many rough boulders, and slabs, but I also amass cutting material for its sentimental value.
-I have everything you can think of at this point. from fire agates, to sugilite, gaspeite, smokey quartz, kunzite, gem silica, laguna agates, dino bone, meteorites... all the finer high end stock for those special cabs, and for me to dip into.
-I also have bins of cheap slabs, $1 each, $2 each, $3 each and up.
-You can pick from the bins out front in the showroom, or ask to see more in the back if youre interested in more material than presented there.
+You can find almost anything you can think of in my shop or in the back: from fire agates, to sugilite, gaspeite, smokey quartz, kunzite, gem silica, laguna agates, dino bone, meteorites... all the finer high-end stock for your special cabs (and for me to dip into!)
+I also have bins of more affordable slabs, from $1 or $2 each, and up.
+You can pick from the bins in the showroom, or ask to see more in the back if you're interested in more material than presented there.

-Please note that any purchase of rough cutting grade is final sale.
-We will do our best to assess it for you, but our assessment is only opinion, and not fact.
-Buying rough is ultimately up to you to assess and envision yield.
+Please note that any purchase of rough cutting grade is a final sale.
+We do our best to assess it for you, but our assessment is only opinion, not fact.
+When you buy rough, it’s ultimately up to you to assess the rock and envision yield.

 Last Updated June 13, 2019

-I collected rocks as a kid, but drifted away from it entering my preteens.
-When I rekindled my fondness for stone, it was through fossils, trying to decorate my apartment.
-Fossils, have a sweet spot for me, I love them all.
-In my shop, i'll sell ya fossilized sharks teeth, jaw bones, amber, shells, all the way up to the bigger things, like partial skeletons, fossilized alligator heads, turtle heads, opalized clams, lobsters, and everything in between like petrified wood and fossilized sand dollars.
+I collected rocks as a kid, but drifted away from it when I entered my pre-teens.
+Fossils rekindled my fondness for stone, when I was trying to decorate my apartment.
+Fossils are special to me—I love them all and have a sweet spot for them.
+You can purchase fossilized sharks’ teeth, jawbones, amber, and hells.
+You can buy the bigger things in my shop as well: such as partial skeletons, fossilized alligator heads, turtle heads, opalized clams, lobsters, and everything in between—such as petrified wood and fossilized sand dollars.

-Here's where the jeweler is gonna wanna plan their day around a visit to my store.
-I began as a stone cutter, so I have an extensive knowledge of cabochon styles, quality and well- lets just say I live and breath stone cutting.
+I began as a stone cutter, so I have an extensive knowledge of cabochon styles, quality and, well: let’s just say I live and breathe stone cutting.
 I try to offer you options.
 I have many types of cabochons, as well as cut shapes.
-I have what you could call a divided stock, between those cut in North America, most often by myself or other local stone cutters I support.
-Along side these cabs, you will also find stones cut over seas.
-I visit other countries multiple times a year to source these stones. sometimes buying already made, other times contracting cutters to work for me.
-If any of the thousands of cabochons in the showroom do not appeal to you, custom cutting is a service provided.
+I have what you could call a divided stock, between those cut in North America, most often by myself or other local stonecutters I support.
+Alongside these cabs, you will also find stones cut overseas.
+I visit other countries multiple times a year to source these stones.
+Sometimes I buy ready-made; other times, I contract cutters to work for me.
+If any of the thousands of cabochons in the showroom do not appeal to you, we provide custom cutting.

 Last Updated Jan 1, 2019